 Veluwe - Day 3 : Resting?

-Breakfast today consisted of 1,5 sandwich and "as many peanuts as you can eat".
-We had bought too little food yesterday.
-An employee of the campsite was surprised to find us camping where we were and said "down the road are nice places with electricity and water, this is just a barren field".
-When he saw us eating peanuts he said "when I was young I also ate peanuts when I had a hangover".
-I suspect he thought we picked our spot while being drunk, but apparently cycling has the same effect.
+Breakfast today consisted of 1,5 sandwiches and "as many peanuts as you can eat".
+We bought too little food yesterday.
+An employee of the campsite was surprised to find us camping where we were and said, "Down the road are nice places with electricity and water, this is just a barren field."
+When he saw us eating peanuts, he said, "When I was young, I also ate peanuts when I had a hangover."
+I suspect he thought we picked our spot while drunk, but apparently, cycling has the same effect.
 I walked with him to the front office to pay.
-He talked some more but had such a strong accent I could barely understand.
-We only had to pay half fare because we hadn't camped on an official site.
+He talked some more but had such a strong accent that I could barely understand.
+We only had to pay half the fare because we hadn't camped on an official site.

 Bram thought the gas canister in his stove could be transferred from his old stove to the new one.
 It took the three of us 5 minutes to open the new stove and another 5 minutes to close it again.
-After greasing it up with some butter it went faster.
+After greasing it up with some butter, it went faster.
 We took turns opening and closing it to loosen it up.
 Then it was time to try exchanging the canister.
-We only had one turn and it needed to happen fast to prevent the canister from emptying.
-Of course that didn't work and by the time we changed the canister it was completely empty, the grass was frozen because of the gas, and we started to get a headache.
+We only had one turn, and it needed to happen fast to prevent the canister from emptying.
+Of course, that didn't work, and by the time we changed the canister, it was completely empty, the grass was frozen because of the gas, and we started to get a headache.
 We quickly continued cycling.

-The backyard had a nice open area in between the trees and plants, on the ground were wood chips.
+The backyard had a nice open area between the trees and plants, on the ground were wood chips.

-"Please don't take a picture when we look so grumpy"
+"Please don't take a picture when we look so grumpy."

 Distance cycled: 90 km